 When you are in need of equipment for your company or a project it is not difficult to get offers from different dealers or manufacturers.
 They all have the best product , the cheapest or with the best productivity.
-But when it comes to acquiring such piece of equipment many do not know the (financial) consequences of it.
+But when it comes to acquiring such pieces of equipment many do not know the (financial) consequences.
 We explain the difference between buying new, buying used, leasing and renting.

-When buying new equipment , for sure, you have the full attention of your local dealer or manufacturer.
+When buying new equipment you definitely have the full attention of your local dealer or manufacturer.
 These companies prefer to sell new equipment.
 New equipment is expensive but has indeed a couple of advantages of buying.

 - Dealer / manufacturer support